NYSE: ABX

 Company profile

-Abacus Global Management, Inc. operates as an alternative asset manager and market maker in the United States.
+Abacus Global Management, Inc., established in 2004 and based in Orlando, Florida, operates within the United States as both an alternative asset manager and a market maker.

 Valuation